-- Crankcase heater (Some models have factory installed CCH's.
-Refer to tables on pages 14 and 15) - Start components maybe required depending upon quality of voltage (consistantly <200 vac at outdoor unit) - Insulated liquid and suction line - Follow the proper line sizing, equivalent length, charging requirements, and oil level adjustments spelled out in this document and the outdoor units I&O - Verify at least 5°F sub-cooling at the ID unit prior to throttling device
+- TXV at the indoor unit - Crankcase heater (Some models have factory installed CCH's.
+Refer to tables on pages 14 and 15) - Start components maybe required depending upon quality of voltage (consistantly <200 vac at outdoor unit) - Insulated liquid and suction line in unconditioned space only. - Follow the proper line sizing, equivalent length, charging requirements, and oil level adjustments spelled out in this document and the outdoor units I&O - Verify at least 5°F sub-cooling at the ID unit prior to throttling device